vb-consulting/NpgsqlRest/README.md

 # NpgsqlRest

-Note: this is a work in progress Nugget hasn't been published yet.
+> Note: this still is a work in progress NuGet library hasn't been published yet.

 NpgsqlRest is a .NET 8 library that builds PostgreSQL functions and procedures into RESTful APIs.
 Simple example: